sexinfo/sexinfo/sites/all/modules/faq/README.txt

-The Frequently Asked Questions (faq) module allows users with the 'administer faq' permission to create question and answer pairs which they want displayed on the 'faq-page' page.
-The 'faq-page' page is automatically generated from the FAQ nodes configured and the layout of this page can be modified on the settings page.
-Users will need the 'view faq page' permission to view the 'faq-page' page.
+The Frequently Asked Questions (faq) module allows users with the 'administer faq' permission to create question and answer pairs which they want displayed on the 'popular-questions' page.
+The 'popular-questions' page is automatically generated from the FAQ nodes configured and the layout of this page can be modified on the settings page.
+Users will need the 'view faq page' permission to view the 'popular-questions' page.

-An alternative to the built-in 'faq-page' is to use one of the example Views layouts provided which you can easily customise to your needs using the Views UI.
+An alternative to the built-in 'popular-questions' is to use one of the example Views layouts provided which you can easily customise to your needs using the Views UI.
 Note, the configuration settings for the module do not apply to the Views layouts.